mrsn/simple-logging-pipeline/README.md

 ## Testing

   you can run 'chef exec kitchen test' in every cookbook to test it

+## TODOs

+* Use Redis or RabbitMQ as a broker between the Logstash-Agent (lumberjack in my case)and the central logstash

+* Add proper mappings to Elasticsearch

+* Add more nodes to the Elasticseach-Cluster

+* Modify the Apache logs to avoid a lot of filtering